wernsey/uGI/README.md

     uWidget *W = ugi_add(D, uw_button, 4, 22, SCREEN_WIDTH/2 - 8, 10);

 The first parameter to `ugi_add` is the `uDialog` to which the widget is to be added.
 The second parameter is a pointer to a _widget function_ that implements the actual widget.
 These widget functions must match the `ugi_widget_fun` prototype.
+The next parameters are the top-left corner of the widget's `x` and `y` coordinates and the width and height of the widget.

 The widget function receives messages from the uGI library and processes them.
 The message types are defined in the `uMessage` enum in `ugi.h`.
 An example of a message us `UM_DRAW` that tells the widget that uGI wants it to redraw itself.
 Another example is `UM_CLICK` which is how uGI tells the widget that the user clicked on it.